1j01/slugg/SLUGG.md

 			* cops show up
 			* police start out non-lethal and killing civilians turns them lethal (early)
 			* as time goes on, and as you destroy stuff, they're willing to spend more on your neuturalization
-			* helicopter with gun (sorta like Hunted Forever) eventually shows up
+			* helicopter with gun eventually shows up
 			* the escape was orchestrated for one of the prisoners
 			* at the end of the game, you try to reach the top at near the same time as them to get in their escape vehicle
 			* otherwise you can reach the top but then just get shot